mikementor/about/qa-review/identifying-the-context.md

 ### Questions to identify context of the project

  > ⚠️ chapter under work.
 For comments, refer to that [issue](https://github.com/mikementor/mikementor/issues/8)

- > Add 'Why' section near the questions...
+ > todo Add 'Why' section near the questions...

  > todo re-order questions by priority...

  > todo understand wholeness of the questions: is it enough for creating a test strategy?

 ### Context